March 2026 DRAFT Minutes

 A: Should be reported to the Police.

-Chairman of Policy Development Panel ( one of scrutiny panels)
+Member of the Planning Committee, Chairman of Policy Development Panel (one of the two scrutiny panels)

-Bins: referendum 49-51 in favour of bags, but the Govt have dictated due to food waste needing to be collected.
+ Regarding the introduction of wheeled bins: the result of the referendum was 49-51 in favour of bags, but the Govt have dictated due to food waste needing to be collected.

-Spent over 3 hours pulling it to pieces and ask
+ Spent over 3 hours pulling it to pieces and asking questions.
+This is how it will be implemented: -

 Recruited 2 more volunteers; 1 trained but the other requires training.